 - i.
 The CEO may designate one or more Deputy Treasurer(s) per RCW 53.36.010 without Managing Members' action.
 The Treasurer is accountable for all financial transactions executed by Deputy Treasurer(s). - ii.
-The Alliance Treasurer and Deputy Treasurer(s) are authorized to oversee the investment of Alliance funds in accordance with applicable law relating to the type of investments authorized per RCW 43.84.080, and referenced RCW's within, including sale of such investments and necessary inter-fund transfers. - iii.
+The Alliance Treasurer and Deputy Treasurer(s) are authorized to oversee the investment of Alliance funds in accordance with applicable law relating to the type of investments authorized per RCW 39.59, RCW 43.84.080, and referenced RCW's within, including sale of such investments and necessary inter-fund transfers. - iii.
 The Alliance Treasurer is authorized to oversee the management of the Alliance's cash reserves.
 A minimum cash reserve was established at the inception of the Alliance.
 The Alliance treasurer, in partnership with the Homeport Chief Financial Officers, will review the minimum cash annually and recommend changes as appropriate.
+The cash reserve will be managed to target three to six months of operating expenses, but will not fall below three months.
+Minimum cash reserve will be maintained except for temporary reductions for liquidity purposes associated with pending reimbursements to the Hhomeports per section 3.7 and 3.12 of the Charter.
+The temporary reduction will not exceed 60 days.